erickmsx/mostPopularSwiftRepositories/README.md

 ## What you can do:

-* You can see the list of repositories and selecting one you can see their list of pull requests
+* You can see the list of repositories with details of the creator
+* Selecting one you can see their list of pull requests with informations about It

 ## Resources
 * The App was made in xCode 12.5.1 supported for swift